Gary Ablett Sr.

 After playing for several country teams in and around his hometown of Drouin, Victoria, Ablett was recruited by Hawthorn and made his Victorian Football League (VFL) debut in 1982.
 However, he struggled to adjust to city life and retreated to Myrtleford the following year.
 The Geelong Football Club managed to lure him back to professional football in 1984, and by the late '80s, he had become one of the VFL's biggest stars.
 His 1989 VFL Grand Final appearance, during which he kicked a grand final record nine goals for a losing side (and tying the outright grand final record with Gordon Coventry), is regarded as one of football's greatest individual performances, earning him the Norm Smith Medal.
 At the beginning of the 1991 season, Ablett shocked the football world by abruptly announcing his retirement from the game, but he made a comeback midway through the year.
-He went on to appear in the 1992, 1994, and 1995 grand finals, before officially retiring after the 1996 season.
+He went on to appear in the 1992, 1994, and 1995 grand finals, before officially retiring on September 25, 1997.

 Ablett's individual accolades and achievements include an induction into the Australian Football Hall of Fame, an AFL Team of the Century selection, the 1993 AFL Players Association MVP award (now known as the Leigh Matthews Trophy), and three Coleman Medals.
 He remains Geelong's all-time leading goalkicker, with 1021 goals; and, in 2006, was voted by past and present Geelong Football Club players as the greatest Geelong footballer of all time.

 Early life

 Born in Drouin to Alfred and Colleen Ablett, Gary Ablett grew up in Gippsland, Victoria, alongside his four elder brothers and three sisters.
 Ablett displayed a love for sport at an early age, winning the state school high jump at 10 years of age.
 He was also awarded both club and competition best-and-fairest awards for Drouin at the under-11s, under-12s and under-14s levels.

-After his interest waned in attending school, Ablett dropped out of high school at 15 to become a bricklayer's labourer.
+After his interest waned in attending school, Ablett dropped out of high school at 15 to become a bricklayer.
 He also began to concentrate on his football and joined his brothers in the Drouin senior team at just 16 years of age.
 After appearing in several country league representative games, the Hawthorn Football Club, which had already signed Gary's elder brothers Geoff and Kevin onto their lists, invited him to play reserves football.